jdlrobson/pixel/README.md

 # pixel

-🚨 Pixel is new and experimental.
-Use only if you are feeling dangerous. 🚨
+🚨 **Pixel is new and experimental.
+Only use if you are feeling dangerous.** 🚨

 Pixel is a visual regression tool intended to help you minimize manual testing and automatically detect catch regressions when developing MediaWiki.
 It